echosa/echosa.github.io/_posts/2014-06-19-lets-try-acme-ep-3-problem-solving.md

 `win` comes through as just a dumb terminal, so not everything works.
 For instance, `git diff`.
 I can get by with just using my regular terminal instead.
 That's what I normally do, anyway, when I'm not using magit inside Emacs.

 I'm starting to see why some people keep a file around with tags they commonly use.
 It would appear that, while I can add my own tags to the tag bar, they are not persistent.
-I have to add them again everytime I close and open Acme.
+I have to add them again every time I close and open Acme.

 Speaking of files, file navigation is still a bit clunky.
 Right-clicking down a long directory tree is cumbersome (especially having to find the right directory to click on in each window), and leaves lots of unwanted and unnecessary windows around until I manually delete them.
 The only other option I see is to use the file name part of the tag bar (all the way to the left) to type in a full path.
 Luckily, the `Ctrl-f` completion makes this faster.

-Still, even with all this, Acme is, at this point, a completely useable and worthwhile editor for me.
+Still, even with all this, Acme is, at this point, a completely usable and worthwhile editor for me.
 I look forward to using it more and learning more about it.

 This post was written in Acme.